 In the majority opinion, the court gave our opponents a roadmap for exactly what they would need to do to amend their lawsuit to achieve standing in the lower court.

 On January 7, 2019, our opponents filed a Petition for Review with the California Supreme Court, asking the court to review not only the standing issue that was dismissed by the court of appeal, but also the constitutionality of the End of Life Option Act.
-The California Supreme Court will issue a formal decision as to whether or not they will accept the case.
+Shortly thereafter, on January 23, 2019, Compassion & Choices filed our own Petition for Review.
+The California Supreme Court rejected both Petitions for Review.
+However, no court has yet to reach the merits of the case, so the fight continues.

 As hard as we are working toward a final ruling in this case, we know that our opponents have various ways to continue to drag this fight out for years.
 We will continue to be vigilant in protecting the practice of medical aid in dying in California and in all authorized states.